 Matching data type The provided 'DataUse' expression shall match the 'DataType' of the referenced 'Variable'.

-No 'OmitValue' The 'expression' shall not refer to 'OmitValue'.

 10 Predefined TDL Model Instances

 10.1 Overview

 This clause lists the predefined element instances for various meta-model elements that shall be a part of a standard-compliant TDL implementation.
 It is not specified how these predefined instances are made available to the user.
 However, it is implied that in different TDL models predefined instances with the same name are semantically equivalent.
 This statement implies further that predefined instances shall not be overwritten with different instances of the same name, but with a different meaning.